 stringent laws and strong will to be enforced, is needed more than ever

-Starting from the very top to every particular’s tasks done by people should concern as to what would be the effect upon the environment at large.
+Starting from the very top to every particular’s tasks by citizens should concern as to what would be the effect upon the environment at large.

-“The eventual result would be to establish and correct the state in a step-by-step fashion through which change and reform across the three interconnected platforms social, economic and political spectrum would gradually transform into something wholeheartedly positive. ” Co-Author Yosuf Mirza
+“The eventual result would be to establish and correct the state in a step-by-step form and techniques through which change and reform across the three interconnected platforms social, economic and political spectrum would gradually transform into something wholeheartedly positive. ” Co-Author Yosuf Mirza

 Thank you Yosuf!

 Co-Author Yosuf Mirza is a solution-focused, meticulous, and result oriented Certified Digital Marketing Professional with over 3 years of a successful career in Digital Marketing with proven results.
 Yosuf is mostly known as an SEO Master is putting all efforts to keep that tag.
 Marketing is his passion and besides his actual work is a real rising star in reportage.
 Very friendly and a kind person with good communication skills.